VisActor/VMind/docs/assets/guide/en/Basic_Tutorial/Data_Aggregation.md

     }
 ]

-const describe=`Show the sales of each product` const vmind = new VMind(options)
+const userPrompt=`Show the sales of each product` const vmind = new VMind(options)

-// Call dataQuery with describe, sourceFieldInfo, and sourceDataset to perform data aggregation const { fieldInfo, dataset } = vmind.dataQuery(describe, sourceFieldInfo, sourceDataset);
+// Call dataQuery with userPrompt, sourceFieldInfo, and sourceDataset to perform data aggregation const { fieldInfo, dataset } = vmind.dataQuery(userPrompt, sourceFieldInfo, sourceDataset);
 ```

 In this example, the dataset returned by the dataQuery function is as follows: